Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

 * Close the Show Table dialog.
 * Use the Views toolbutton to change to SQL View.
 * Then paste the query in and save the query with the appropriate title.
 * Repeat until all 10 queries are created.
+* Version 2.0.1 May 2026

 **Query 1 - title=repair_organism_tvks**